 HRIs asset allocation has remained largely consistent since our last note, with the largest change being the increased weighting towards liquid assets, for reasons we described earlier in the note.
-Changes in HRI's portfolio are predominantly the result of broader market movements, as well as the impact of M&A activity taking out a number of positions.
+Changes in HRI's portfolio are predominantly the result of broader market movements, as well as the impact of M&A activity leading to purchases of a number of HRI's holdings.